United States : Safety by City

 NATURAL DISASTERS RISK : LOW

-When it comes to natural disasters, the main concern for Chicago are occasional strong blizzards and heavy snowfalls that are known to hit this city, known for its extreme weather conditions.
+When it comes to natural disasters, the main concern for Chicago is occasional strong blizzards and heavy snowfalls that are known to hit this city, known for its extreme weather conditions.

 MUGGING RISK : HIGH